pgjdbc/pgjdbc/docs/documentation/head/connect.md

    for logical replication from that database. <p>Parameter should be use together with `assumeMinServerVersion` with parameter >= 9.4 (backend >= 9.4)</p>

+* **escapeSyntaxCallMode** = String

+	Specifies how the driver transforms JDBC escape call syntax into underlying SQL, for invoking procedures or functions.
+	In `escapeSyntaxCallMode=select` mode (the default), the driver always uses a SELECT statement (allowing function invocation only).
+	In `escapeSyntaxCallMode=callIfNoReturn` mode, the driver uses a CALL statement (allowing procedure invocation) if there is no return parameter specified, otherwise the driver uses a SELECT statement.
+	In `escapeSyntaxCallMode=call` mode, the driver always uses a CALL statement (allowing procedure invocation only).

+	The default is `select`

 <a name="unix sockets"></a>
 ## Unix sockets